jarrodconnolly/fortis-dungeon-master/README.md

 Data is stored and persisted with Lowdb, and TypeScript interfaces are used throughout to keep the code type safe.

 Each main feature, like character management, dungeon exploration, and combat, lives in its own module so the codebase is simple to extend and test.

+## Challenges

+- Am I building a real-time multiplayer game or a turn-based game?
+- How do we handle game state and persistence?
+- Player versus DM authentication and authorization.
+- Duplication of class data and db data structures.
+- Single PUT update call for game state.

 ## Technology Stack